vinson-han/MemeGenerator/README.md

 ## About

-React React Project that Generate Random Memes and allows you to write text on top of meme.
+React Project that Generate Random Memes and allows you to write text on top of meme.
 Learned about styling React, events, and forms.

 ### Technologies